mihir-x/course-roster/README.md

 - It is a dynamic website
 - You can select any courses and add it to registration section
 - When you are registered for more than 20hr credits it show you a toast popups
+- You can only select a particular course only once

 # The way i managed the state in my project: